-The Accelerated Modernisation Scheme (AMS) is being introduced to accelerate the modernisation of teaching and learning environments in schools.
+Its purpose is to accelerate the modernisation of teaching and learning environments in schools.

-AMS funding can be applied to a Priority 3 project identified in the schools' 10 Year Property Plan (10YPP) to modernise teaching and learning environments.
-This might be:
+AMS funding can be applied to a 'priority 3' project identified in the school's 10 Year Property Plan (10YPP) to modernise teaching and learning environments.

 - a project that's been deferred to Years 6-10 of a 10YPP

-If a Priority 3 project to modernise teaching and learning environments is identified in the 10YPP, schools can access AMS funding by:
+If a priority 3 project is identified in the 10YPP, schools can access AMS funding by:

 - submitting the 10YPP to the Ministry by 30 November in the first year of the 5YA